The Decisions You Make In Divorce Will Impact Your Tax Situation

 During your divorce proceedings, you may also have to consider how to file your returns.
 Decisions will have to be made to distinguish which filing is the most beneficial, and if you are filing separately, who will claim your children as dependents.
 We can help walk you through these decisions and discern the best decision for your circumstances.

 Our attorneys are committed to finding creative new ways to minimize the tax burden of your divorce.
 You have spent a significant amount of time invested in your marriage, and divorce should not be the cause of you paying unnecessary taxes to the government because of the breakdown.

 Our interest is in giving you the best value for your money, which is why we offer impeccable legal counsel at a competitive rate of return.
-If you have questions about divorce tax issues and would like to learn more about how we can help, you can reach our Charlestown, Massachusetts, firm today by calling 800-441-7573 to schedule a free consultation.
+If you have questions about divorce tax issues and would like to learn more about how we can help, you can reach our Boston, Massachusetts, firm today by calling 800-441-7573 to schedule a free consultation.
 We also travel outside the office to meet with our Middlesex County clients.